breakfast-studio/lunchboxjs/packages/docs/install.md

 ### With npm

-1. Run `npm install three lunchboxjs@beta`.
+1. Run `npm install three lunchboxjs`.
 This will install ThreeJS and Lunchbox 2.
 2. In your code, import and run `initLunchbox`:

 ```ts